 Mark T. Miller is Associate Professor of systematic theology.
 His interests focus on anthropology, soteriology, political theology, Trinity, and Christology.
 His PhD is from Boston College with the dissertation title of "Why the Passion?: Bernard Lonergan on the Cross as Communication."
 His undergraduate degree concentrated on "Humanities in International Affairs" at Georgetown University.

-Professor Miller has taught at the Ateneo de Zamboanga, the University of Asia and the Pacific, Boston College, Georgetown University, and Seton Hall (as the inaugural Toth/Lonergan Endowed Visiting Chair), as well as at Mt.
+Professor Miller has taught at the Ateneo de Zamboanga, the University of Asia and the Pacific, Boston College, Georgetown University, Santa Clara, and Seton Hall (as the inaugural Toth/Lonergan Endowed Visiting Chair), as well as at Mt.
 Calvary Elementary School in Forestville, MD and Bishop Gorman High School in Las Vegas, NV.
 At USF he teaches in Catholic Studies, Philippine Studies, and the St. Ignatius Institute.
 He coaches the USF Taekwondo Club and Team.
 He and his wife, Eveline, have two children.

 - Associate Director, St. Ignatius Institute (2013 - 2020)